 We’ve been taught to rake up every leaf, cut back every plant, and make our gardens tidy and pristine so that not one thing is messy or out of place.
 But this sterile environment really does nothing to help the birds, bees, butterflies or other wildlife who make their homes in our gardens, and may in fact even lead to their death.

-Since Ecosystem Gardening is all about creating welcoming habitat for wildlife in our gardens, I took a look at how to preserve wildlife habitat when cleaning up the wildlife garden in the autumn in this article called Fall Clean Up in Your Wildlife Garden, at Beautiful Wildlife Garden.
+Since Ecosystem Gardening is all about creating welcoming habitat for wildlife in our gardens, I took a look at how to preserve wildlife habitat when cleaning up the wildlife garden in the autumn.

 More From Ecosystem Gardening: